 If your head already hurts, skip ahead and watch the movie.
 That’s why I made it.
 The purpose of this post is to introduce a movie that illustrates the four contingent processes of operant learning with multiple examples, in hopes of clarifying the bigger concepts with those examples.
 (Don’t worry; Feisty the stuffed dog stands in when bigtime aversives are used.)

 To continue: Most of us have heard the term “positive reinforcement” and have a notion of what it means.
 The dog sits, you give her a cookie.
 That is by no means the whole picture, but it’s a start.
 But when the other terms start marching out, things get dicey.
 Negative reinforcement, negative punishment, and what, positive punishment?
 Isn’t that an oxymoron?

 So that’s our first job.
 Think math.
 Take away the glamor around the word “positive.”
-In learning theory it just indicates an additive operation.
+In behavior science it just indicates an additive operation.
 And “negative” indicates a subtractive one.
 Ergo our first set of definitions:

 - Positive means that something is added after a behavior

 - Negative means that something is taken away after a behavior